 This allows the ECS to provide the same fine-tuned balancing act it does for the CNS.
 If our immune system is overactive, it can attack the body’s own cells causing serious health issues.

 CBD actually does this for the hemp plant itself and is a crucial part of the plant’s defensive mechanisms, so it should come as no surprise that taking CBD boosts your own endocannabinoid system interactions.

-While research into the endocannabinoid system’s connection to our immune system is ongoing and is likely to bear more fruit very soon, we haven’t even gone into the benefits of the endocannabinoid system in protecting against inflammation (the underlying cause of countless health complaints and conditions) yet.
+The studies are likely to bear more fruit very soon, we haven’t even gone into the benefits of the endocannabinoid system in protecting against inflammation yet.

 One thing is for sure, cannabinoid receptors are present at every stage of our immune system and play a crucial part in the communications in requires and in creating and maintaining immune homeostasis.